-According to Joanna Cooper, M.D., a neurologist with Sutter East Bay Medical Foundation, the timing of sleep and wakefulness is controlled by two areas in the brain.
-One is highly sensitive to light and drives wakefulness, while the other (the pineal gland) secretes melatonin when the light dims in the evening.
-Thus we humans are programmed to fall asleep after dark.
+“The timing of sleep and wakefulness is controlled by two areas in the brain.
+One is highly sensitive to light and drives wakefulness, while the other, called the pineal gland, secretes the sleep hormone melatonin when the light dims in the evening,” Dr. Cooper says.